 Many students focus their study abroad program on an academic area outside their major.
 After all, one of the main motivating factors behind studying abroad is the opportunity to broaden your education and view of the world.

 With careful planning, it may be possible for you not to take any science courses abroad, or alternatively, to take just one science course along with courses in other subjects.
 Once again, the possible paths and arrangements are best made early through conversations with your major adviser and college adviser.

-NU contact for studying sciences abroad
+Northwestern contact for studying sciences abroad

 Andy Rivers, Academic Adviser